 Back in April we made some felt treetop pocket pals for our very first Craft Collection.
 The response was so amazing that we knew we needed to create another set!
 So for our fall-inspired collection, Krista designed these adorable felt woodland pocket pals.

 This project includes the pattern and tutorial to make a fox, bear, and squirrel — ready for a snooze in their fall leaf beds.
-To get started, check out our tools and materials list below.
+To get started, check out our tools and materials list on the right hand side of this post.
 Then follow our step-by-step instructions.

 Fall in love with pocket pals